GDSC-AJIET/jepack-compose/README.md

 + Install Git
    You can download `Git` from the below website
 	https://git-scm.com/downloads
-Please watch the below tutorials to know more about Git and GitHub
+Please watch the below tutorials to know more about Git and GitHub<br>
 Git: https://youtu.be/USjZcfj8yxE
 GitHub: https://youtu.be/nhNq2kIvi9s